anaganisk/fxfloorboard-code/packager/readme.txt

 		2.)  ***check realtime edit parameters are correct address and correct data range (is the editor tweaking the right GT-10 item).

 		3.)  ***check GT-8 patch convertion matches GT-10 equivilent values.
+If you find any errors or issues, most likely i don't know about them (i don't have a GT-10 for testing), and i am relying on you to let me know.

 reply email to <gumtownbassman@yahoo.com> as your information will help with the project progress.